 The contents of the Utilities sub-menu are read from a configuration file ( /phoenics/d_allpro/phoesav.cfg), and may be customised, either by CHAM prior to delivery, or by the user after installation.
 The menu may contain some or all of the following items:

-AC3D, Shapemaker, , SimLab Composer, GENTRA track unpacker, TECPLOT translator, PINTO, ParaView, USPGRID, PHO2VTK, PHIDIFF, PHISUM
+SimLab Composer, TECPLOT translator, ParaView, PHO2VTK, PHIDIFF, PHISUM

 SimLab Composer from SimLabSoft is a 3D scene building, rendering, sharing, and animation application.
-It is shipped with PHOENICS and is used silently to convert many CAD formats to the PHOENICS DAT format.
+It can be optionally used to silently to convert many CAD formats to the PHOENICS DAT format.
 This item runs SimLab Composer interactively, allowing the user full access to all its capabilities.
-All that is needed is an unlocking request to be made to CHAM, which holds a number of SimLab licence strings.
+See Importing CAD Data for more details.

 This will start the stand-alone interface between PHOENICS and the TECPLOT visualisation program from Tecplot Inc.